litmuschaos/litmus-docs/website/docs/concepts/probes.md

 ### httpProbe

 The `httpProbe` allows developers to specify a URL which the fault uses to gauge health/service availability (or other custom conditions) as part of the entry/exit criteria.
 The received status code is mapped against an expected status.
-It supports http `Get` and `Post` methods.
+It supports HTTP `Get` and `Post` methods.

-In HTTP `Get` method it sends a http `GET` request to the provided url and matches the response code based on the given criteria(`==`, `!=`, `oneOf`).
+In HTTP `Get` method, it sends an HTTP `GET` request to the provided URL and matches the response code based on the given criteria (`==`, `!=`, `oneOf`).

-In HTTP `Post` method it sends a http `POST` request to the provided url.
+In HTTP `Post` method, it sends an HTTP `POST` request to the provided URL.
 The http body can be provided in the `body` field.
 In the case of a complex POST request in which the body spans multiple lines, the `bodyPath` attribute can be used to provide the path to a file consisting of the same.
 This file can be made available to the fault pod via a ConfigMap resource, with the ConfigMap name being defined in the [ChaosEngine](glossary.md) OR the ChaosExperiment CR.
 It can be defined at `.spec.experiments[].spec.probe` inside ChaosEngine.

 > `body` and `bodyPath` are mutually exclusive